strongway/tutorial_data_science/README.md

 # Lab tutorials on Python, R
-Here is the collection of lab tutorials on Python, R and applications to Psychophysics, and neuroscience.
+Here is the collection of lab tutorials, lectures on Python, R and applications to Psychophysics, and neuroscience.